 We are all used to Batman vs the Joker by now.
 Joker tries to sadistically outwit Batman, as Batman tries to reason or just beat reason into the Joker.
 It’s a lovely and twisted dance.
 Here though, we get to see a different dynamic play out.
 Bruce Wayne was all set to let the lovely Vicky Vale in on his little secret.
 Before he is able to spill the beans, they are interrupted by none other than the Clown Prince himself, the Joker.

-Michael Keaton and Jack Nicholson plays off each other extremely well during one of the only scenes on the big screen where we get to see Bruce and Joker interact with one another.
+Michael Keaton and Jack Nicholson play off each other extremely well during one of the only scenes on the big screen where we get to see Bruce and Joker interact with one another.
 Every time Keaton loses it and yells “Now you wanna get nuts?
 Come on!
-Let’s get nuts,” just makes me picture Bettlejuice.
-Joker then delivers one of the greatest one-liner’s in film, “You ever dance with the devil in the pale moonlight?”
+Let’s get nuts,” just makes me picture Beetlejuice.
+Joker then delivers one of the greatest one-liners in film, “You ever dance with the devil in the pale moonlight?”
 It is such a sadistic Joker thing to say and Nicholson delivers it perfectly.

 35. Trying to Lift the Hammer | Avengers: Age of Ultron (2015)

 Hawkeye begins talking trash about it being a trick and Thor challenges him to try and lift Mjolnir.
 After he fails, Tony is then challenged and is of course cocky till he fails and has to pull out the big guns.
-Awkward Banner attempt leads to Captain America’s turn.
+An awkward Banner attempt leads to Captain America’s turn.
 Thor sitting back as confident as ever, Cap wraps both hands around the handle and pulls.
 Slight movement and Thor’s smirk is quickly erased and then turned to relief when Steve fails as well.
-Yes, this is a fun scene, but it also does some character building at the same time.
+Yes, this is a fun scene, but it also does some character-building at the same time.